Mimulus longiflorus / Diplacus longiflorus (sticky monkeyflower)

 There was an error signing up for restock notifications.
 Please try again.

-A California Native shrub that can reach up to three feet high.
+A California Native shrub that can reach up to three feet high and wide.
 It has yellow orange flowers that bloom year around.
-It is best to plant in pry shade, if grown in full sun they will turn brown and go dormant.
+It is best to plant in dry shade, if grown in full sun they will turn brown and go dormant.
 It is typically found in wetlands or moist areas.
 It is best to pinch regularly to help the plant establish a dense branching habit.
 It is important to establish a dense branching habit to support the upright branches flower stalks.
 You can remove the stalk after flowering.
 You can cut off all existing flower stalks in mid May through June if you would like a second flowering season!
 You can shape in the fall.
 If old wood is pruned new growth will not resprout.